Handgun Low Light / No Light Tactics

 Absolutely No Reloaded Or Specialty Ammunition

-• Proper Clothing (Hat, Collared Shirt, Jacket, etc.)
+• Proper Clothing (Collared Shirt, Pants, Hat, Jacket, etc.)

-• Footwear suitable for rapid movement and turning (No Open Toed Shoes or Sandals)
+• Shoes/Boots (No Open Toed Shoes or Sandals)

 We do not provide, sell or rent any firearms or ammunition

-If you do not have these items you will not be able to attend this course
+If you do not have these required items you will not be able to attend this course

 • Cleaning Kit